Jul 18, 2014 8:36 AM

-3. What's your practice schedule like for the winter?
+3. What's your practice schedule like for the fall, winter and spring/summer?
 How many times a week/month?
 How often do you practice?

-6. Does any monies go to the organization or does it all stay with the team?
+6. Do any monies go to the organization or does it all stay with the team?
 If the answer is yes, then what does it include?